- Stock:

 4. YakMux, 3 port NMEA0183 combiner (multiplexer) 3 input and 3 output ports + USB

-Multiplexor 3 inputs 3 outputs + USB, all ports configurable
+Multiplexor 3 inputs 3 outputs + USB, ports

 Combine any input to any output or/and the USB connection.
-Port in and port out baud rate can be individually defined.
+Port baud rate can be individually defined but input and respective output must be the same.

 The Mux default setting is: